ServerKit-Project/gitbook-repo/logic-kit/module/bcrypt.md

 - result: string

 --------------------------------------------
-## hashSync
+## compareSync
 ### Parameters
-- data: string
-- salt: number
+- No Param
 ### Return
-- result: string
+- No Return
 --------------------------------------------